 The distance has been shown to be slightly less when measured on MRI than CT.

-The measurement of the lateral distance between the tibial tubercle and the trochlear groove is less accurate in individuals with severe trochlear dysplasia as deepest point of the trochlea cannot be defined.
+The measurement of the lateral distance between the tibial tubercle and the trochlear groove is less accurate in individuals with severe trochlear dysplasia as the deepest point of the trochlea cannot be defined.

 Get more stuff on Musculoskeltal Health